-Refer to the exhibit on goods and services in the text.
+Refer to the exhibit 1.4 on goods and services in the text.

-AACSB: Analytic Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Differences between Services and Goods

-65. Current issues in OSCM do not include:

-A. Coordinating relationships between organizations

-B. Making senior management aware that OSCM can be a competitive weapon

-C. The triple bottom line

-D. Managing customer touch points

-E. Increasing global supply chain employment

-The "current issues" in OSCM are: 1.
-Coordinating the relationships between mutually supportive but separate organizations 2.
-Optimizing global supplier, production, and distribution networks 3.
-Managing customer touch points 4.
-Raising senior management awareness of OSCM as a significant competitive weapon 5.
-Sustainability and the triple bottom line

-AACSB: Analytic Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
-Topic: Current Issues in Operations and Supply Chain Management

-66. Which of the following are not listed in the text as jobs in OSCM?
+59. Which of the following are not listed in the text as jobs in OSCM?

 A. Department store manager